intel/wds/README.md

  * Wifi adapter from Intel 7260-family
  * [wpa_supplicant](http://w1.fi/wpa_supplicant/): master branch checked out after Dec 2014, built with	`CONFIG_P2P=y`, `CONFIG_WIFI_DISPLAY=y` and `CONFIG_CTRL_IFACE_DBUS_NEW=y`
  * [connman](https://01.org/connman): master branch checked out after Jan 26th 2015 (499a424d)
- * gstreamer: either master branch from Feb 3rd 2015 (commit d0a50be2), or this patch applied to plugins-bad: https://bugzilla.gnome.org/show_bug.cgi?id=743363
+ * gstreamer: either master branch more recent than Feb 3rd 2015 (commit d0a50be2), or 1.4 branch more recent than Feb 3rd 2005 (commit 1ce3260a638d or release 1.4.6 or later).

 Test results with other Wifi adapters are very welcome but be warned that in many cases Wifi-P2P has not had the testing it needs on linux: you may run into problems in surprising places.